JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/humanoid/warlock-of-the-fiend-mpmm.md

 # Warlock of the Fiend
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 255, Volo's Guide to Monsters p.
 219*

+Warlocks of the Fiend gain their powers through magical pacts forged with archfiends of the Lower Planes.
+These warlocks often keep [imps](/3-Mechanics/CLI/bestiary/fiend/imp.md) or [quasits](/3-Mechanics/CLI/bestiary/fiend/quasit.md) as companions, and they tend toward philosophical extremes: consorting with fiendish cults or dedicating their lives to destroying such cults.

+## Warlocks

+Warlocks gain arcane might through magical pacts with mysterious entities.
+While some use their abilities to serve the sources of their power, others use them to undermine or even destroy these entities.

+## Statblock

 ```ad-statblock
 title: Warlock of the Fiend